Trutch70/advent-of-code-2021/README.md

 ## Usage

-In order to add new solution, add a new Command extending `AbstractAdventCommand` and set the `protected static $defaultName` (command name).
+In order to add new solution, add a new Solution Service extending `App\Service\Solution\AbstractSolution`.

 ### getDayNumber(): string